vand3rlinden/vand3rlinden.github.io/content/post/mdo-protect-microsoft-teams-external-access.md

   - When this setting is on, dial-in users skip the lobby and join the meeting directly.

 ## Step 2: Design an External access strategy
-Within Microsoft Teams you have a few options to manage external domains to **call, chat, and set up meetings** with external users.
+Within Microsoft Teams you have a few options to manage external domains to **call, chat, and set up meetings**.

 Not every configuring scenario will fit every tenant, so it is worth thinking about your strategy here.
 The following scenarios are available in **Teams admin center > External collaboration > External access**: